-Is currency trading legit?
+Is currency trading in South Africa legit?

-Currency or trading forex is real and legal in South Africa.
-However, some people come up with forex trading scams.
-South African forex regulators work day and night to eliminate scammers who rob people their hard earned money through forex investment.
+Currency trading is real and legal in RSA.
+However, some people come up with scams online.
+Forex market regulators work day and night to eliminate scammers who rob people their hard earned money through foreign exchange investment.

-Is forex trading in South Africa legal?
+Is currency trading legal in South Africa?

-Forex trading in South Africa is legal as long as you follow the laws and regulations of the forex markets to avoid money laundering and you provide your income tax.
+It is legal as long as you follow the laws and regulations of the forex markets to avoid money laundering and you provide your income tax.

 What is a binary options broker?